-Week 10, 3rd week of March: Final version of papers due to advisors and Graduate Chair, to distribute to second readers.
-The advisor and second reader will evaluate the paper using a pre-established evaluation rubric to be submitted to the Graduate Chair and should give the student feedback to help prepare for the colloquium presentation.
+Week 10, 3rd week of March: Final version of papers due to advisors and Director of Graduate Studies, to distribute to second readers.
+The advisor and second reader will evaluate the paper using a pre-established evaluation rubric to be submitted to the Director of Graduate Studies and should give the student feedback to help prepare for the colloquium presentation.
 Students should practice their oral presentation with their advisors.

 Week 11, 4th week of March: Qualifying Paper colloquium